stadium-software/repeater-datagrid/README.md

 ```

 ## Type
-Add a new type that contains all the columns in your dataset.
+Add a new type that contains all the properties (columns) in your dataset.

 The example dataset type is called "UserDG" and contains the following columns:
 1. ID (Any)